Find Grad Schools

 125 Yearly Graduations

 The 4th most popular school in the country for nursing majors who are seeking their graduate certificate is Frontier Nursing University.
 Each year, around 2,400 students seeking various degrees attend the university.
-For the 2020-2021 academic year, 125 graduate certificates were handed out to nursing majors at Frontier Nursing University.
-Around 23% of these students were from an underrepresented racial-ethnic group, and 96% were women.
+During the most recent year for which we have data, 125 people received their graduate certificate in nursing from Frontier Nursing University.
+Of these students, 97% were women and 25% were members of underrepresented racial-ethnic groups.

 #5